kishiyamat/ntu-ut-ling-vwp/README.md

 And they will look like this at the end:

 ---

 By contrast, as we have seen, the outputs from Tobii have

 1. x y coordinate of the gaze event
     * but not AOI information
-    > we need to specify the AOI from the coordinates
 1. time stamp from the onset of the trial
     * but not the exact time when they focused on the area (GazeStart, GazeEnd)
 1. mixed information of the gaze event type